 Emma has worked with London Gynaecology for many years and was responsible for developing the brand identity and very first London Gynaecology website in the very beginning.
 Today her role extends to running the entire business and marketing of the practice, ensuring that the business operates as smoothly and efficiently as the clinical side.

 Emma has 2 young children who keep her busy when she’s not at working with the team at London Gynaecology.

-As the secretary to Mr Pisal, Marion makes the practice happen.
+Marion oversees the administrative team and makes London Gynaecology happen.
 Marion has worked in both private and NHS healthcare across both gynaecology and maternity for over 15 years and has an excellent understanding of how women’s healthcare works.